SatyamGoenka14/Audio-Resampling/README.md

 Methodology:

 You will need to design an appropriate digital low-pass filter.
-The ideal digital anti-aliasing filter is a digital sinc function of the appropriate bandwidth as discussed in the previous labs.
-In the exercise below you may approximate this with an appropriately truncated sinc function or you may use MATLAB’s filter design function called FIR1.
-The output of FIR1 is the filter’s impulse response function which can then be convolved with the input signal.
+The ideal digital anti-aliasing filter is a digital sinc function of the appropriate bandwidth.
+In the exercise we approximate this with an appropriately truncated sinc function or you may use MATLAB’s filter design function called FIR1.
+The output of FIR1 is the filter’s impulseresponse function which can then be convolved with the input signal.
 Care must be taken in selecting a suitable filter length and the correct cut-off frequency.
 NOTE: The frequency response function for a filter can be plotted using MATLAB’s freqz function.

 License: